Guidelines and Policies

 Data sharing policies

-Starting July 2019 Animal Reproduction is encouraging authors to deposit their research data in a relevant data repository and include a citation and link to the dataset in submitted articles.
+As of July 2019, Animal Reproduction is encouraging authors to deposit their research data into the relevant data repository and include a citation and link to the dataset in the submitted articles.
 If this is not possible, authors should make a statement in the Cover Letter explaining why research data cannot be shared.